Vietnam.vn - Nền tảng quảng bá Việt Nam

 This time, Dr. Tan Si assessed that if left untreated, the tumor would grow larger and larger, occupying space in the brain and weakening the patient's health, making surgery more difficult.
 If the tumor was removed using traditional techniques, the patient could face the risk of complications such as bleeding, cerebrospinal fluid leakage, paralysis, etc. After consultation, the doctors recommended robotic surgery using artificial intelligence (AI) for Mr. Loc.

-Surgeons remove a brain tumor from a patient.
+Surgeons remove a patient's brain tumor.
 Photo: Provided by the hospital

 Dr. Tan Si and the surgical team simulated the procedure in advance on the specialized software of the Modus V Synaptive brain surgery robot using artificial intelligence (AI).
 The location of the skull opening and the approach to the tumor were chosen in the grooves of the cerebral cortex, without damaging the adjacent nerve conduction bundles.

 In the actual surgery, the team followed the simulated surgical path with the support of the AI-based Neuro-Navigation system to approach the loose and bleeding tumor.
-The doctor dissected, used the Cusa ultrasound machine to break down and completely aspirate the tumor.
+The doctor dissected it, used the Cusa ultrasound machine to break it down and completely aspirate the tumor.

 Two days after surgery, Mr. Loc was healthier, could walk normally and was discharged from the hospital a week later.